DavidWarrenKatz/programmedAging/Evidence_For_Programmed_Aging.md

    The actual individual-level risk of developing cancer decreases in the oldest-old stage of development.
 This biological slowdown in cancer susceptibility is then reflected in the population-level decrease in cancer risk.

 2. **Survivorship Bias**:
-   While the individual-level risk of developing cancer continues to increase for all organisms with age, but the rate of increase is much slower in those the survive to the oldest-old stage.
+   While the individual-level risk of developing cancer continues to increase for all organisms with age, but the rate of increase is much slower in those that survive to the oldest-old stage.
 This results in the population-level risk of cancer decreasing for those that manage to survivor to the oldest-old stage.

 ## The Best Methods of Life Extension Interfer With Active Pathways